Is Male Menopause Real?

 Why do men experience low testosterone?

-Testosterone is the hormone responsible for the development of male sexual characteristics.
+Testosterone is a key hormone responsible for the development of male sexual characteristics.
 It’s normal for levels to decline in men as they age.
+The process is gradual, not sudden.
 After 40, levels begin to decline by about 1 percent every year.

 Male menopause symptoms

-If you are considering replacement therapy, make sure to discuss the potential risks and side effects with your doctor.
-Replacing testosterone, for example, may worsen prostate cancer and increase the risk of heart disease.
+Your doctor can help determine if it’s suitable based on your individual health profile.
+It’s important to discuss potential risks and side effects.
+Replacing testosterone, for example, may worsen existing prostate cancer and increase the risk of heart disease.

 Lifestyle changes